Chaos Walking

 SetupStatus Quo

-Todd Hewitt lives in Prentisstown, a settlement of only men on New World where everyone can hear each other's thoughts as "Noise."
-He works on his adoptive fathers' farm, an outsider struggling to control his thoughts in a world without privacy.
+Todd Hewitt lives in Prentisstown, an all-male settlement on New World where everyone can hear each other's thoughts as "Noise."
+He works on his adoptive parents' farm, isolated and longing for something more.

 Theme